paracrawl/cirrus-scripts/README.md

 ## 05.tokenise
 This tokenises the English translation.
-Or in the case of English, the sentence-split version of plain_text.gz.
+Or in the case of English, the sentence-split version of plain_text.gz, that is, sentences.gz.
 Uses the Moses `tokenizer.perl`.

 Why?
 Good question.
 The translate script already tokenises and then detokenises everything.
 The document-aligner consumes tokenised input, but bleualign does